-9.1 All subject staff are required to be aware of a pupil's specific needs and be prepared to differentiate work appropriately with particular regard to the advice included in the school based Individual Development Plan or IDP.
-These have replaced the previous Individual Edicaiton Plan.
+9.1 All subject staff are required to be aware of a pupil's specific needs and be prepared to differentiate work appropriately with regard to the advice included in the school based Individual Education Plan.
 The Learning Support Team works closely with pupils and parents when reviewing targets and assessing effectiveness of strategies/interventions.
 In cases where there is a complex need (including pupils who have a Statement of Special Educational Needs/ LEA maintained IDP), reviews will include outside agencies/specialists.
 Where pupils have Statements of Special Educational Needs or LEA maintained IDP's, the local authority is legally responsible for ensuring that the provision identified in their Statement is delivered.